How to Deploy SCEP Certificates Using Addigy and SecureW2

 Do We Need to Create a SCEP Profile?

 No, we do not.
-At the time of updating this documentation, Tuesday, October 3rd, 2023, Addigy does not have SCEP Profiles available.
+At the time this documentation was updated, Tuesday, October 3rd, 2023, Addigy does not have SCEP Profiles available.
 For this reason, we are creating a custom .mobileconfig to distribute our SCEP URL and Secret.

 Adding an iOS Device to Addigy Management